-I was 28 years old at the time, and she was possibly 32.
-In any case, the difference is only a conjecture on my part.
-I've never known the actual figure because I've never inquired.
-Age is a well-guarded secret for women, and they are so concerned about it that it is impolite to ask.
-My best guess is that she's a year or two older than me.
-However, I'm not sure if Asian women stay in shape and age gracefully.
+I was 28 years old at the time, and she was likely around 32—although the age difference is purely conjectural on my part.
+I never actually asked her age.
+In some cultures, women consider their age a well-guarded secret, and it can be deemed impolite to inquire.
+My best guess is that she was a year or two older than me.
+And it's worth noting that many Asian women age gracefully.

-In a bar, we met.
-She chose to go out with me after drinking all night.
-I couldn't say no to her.
-She was the most stunning companion I'd ever had.
-Her hometown was Busan, and she was Korean.
-Kim was her name.
-We shared a passion for travel, and both of us enjoyed it.
-She had been to Canada, the United States, and Australia.
-She became my Korean language instructor, and she drew me in every time she spoke in her native tongue.
-I loved listening to her speaking in her native tongue.
-She is a young mature woman and no longer thinks in infantile terms about relationships or romantic stories.
+We met in a bar.
+After a night of drinks, she agreed to go out with me.
+How could I refuse?
+She was the most stunning companion I had ever had.
+Her name was Kim, and she hailed from Busan, South Korea.
+We both shared a love for travel.
+She had visited Canada, the United States, and Australia.
+Kim even became my Korean language tutor; I was enamored every time she spoke in her native tongue.
+She was a mature young woman who no longer harbored naïve notions about relationships or romance.

 We traveled extensively.
 We visited the tallest building in Hong Kong, dined at amazing restaurants, and shared stories from our respective pasts.
 She affectionately called me "Oppa," the term Korean women use for their boyfriends, which technically means 'older brother'.
 Ironically, I think I was younger than her.
 I called her "Noona" (older sister), which seemed to irritate her.
 One thing about Korean women is that they highly value their appearance and worry about aging, often turning to cosmetic surgery to maintain their looks.

 One day, she announced a change.

 "I'm moving to a new place, Oppa.
 Will you join me on my journey?" she asked.